 As the -enormous length of the- name of the new model explicitly states, the new limited edition Fortis F-43 Flieger Chronograph Alarm GMT (Ref.
 703.20.92 LC05) is literally overstuffed with features, those including not only the usual chronograph and second time zone, but also a nice mechanical alarm module!

-Although the Swiss watchmaking brand has already presented a number of (quite expensive) models featuring alarms and second time zone function, this is the very first Fortis watch that sports all three useful complications.
+Although the Swiss brand has already presented a number of (quite expensive) models featuring alarms and a second time zone function, this is the very first Fortis watch that sports all three useful complications.

 In fact, in their official press release the company claims that the new Fortis F-43 Flieger Chronograph Alarm GMT is the world’s first model that combines “mechanical GMT, alarm, [and] chronometer with two separate power reserves.”

 According to Fortis, this new Swiss-army-knife-of-a-watch is powered by their fresh caliber F2012 automatic movement.
 The mechanism is based on the ETA Valjoux 7750 blank caliber and sports an extra module that increases the number of spring barrels from one to two.
 The first barrel is located on the mainplate and powers the time measuring functions (including the chronograph.)
 The second one is installed on the add-on module and provides energy for the alarm function.